ten7/contractor.ten7.com/index.md

 opener: Introduction
 ---

 Hello, and welcome!
-This is a quick start guide to contracting with TEN7.
-Our goal is to get you up and running quickly!
-And to anticipate and answer any questions you may have before getting started.
+This is a quick start guide to contracting with [TEN7](https://ten7.com/).
+Our goal is to get you up and running quickly and to anticipate (and answer) any questions you have before getting started.

-You can learn more about who we are and what we do  [here](https://handbook.ten7.com/020-who-we-are/) and about our company culture and values [here](https://handbook.ten7.com/030-our-culture/).

-If you're looking for our Employee Handbook, you can find that [here](https://handbook.ten7.com/).
+Our mission is to [Make Things That Matter](https://ten7.com/mission) --- and if you happen to be looking for our official Employee Handbook, that’s over at [handbook.ten7.com](https://handbook.ten7.com/).

 ## So we’d like to work with you, what’s next?

-*   First thing’s first: we’ll need to run a Goodhire or Certn (if you're outside the US) background check.
+*   First thing’s first: we’ll need to run a Goodhire or Certn (if you’re outside the US) background check.
 We’ll need your full name and email address to get started, and you’ll fill out the rest.
-You'll be asked to enter our official office location, so please use: Minneapolis, MN, 55403, Hennepin County.
+You’ll be asked to enter our official office location, so please use: Minneapolis, MN, 55403, Hennepin County.
 If all is clear 🤞, we will ask you to...
     *   Fill out and sign a TEN7 independent contractor agreement and a W9
     *   Set up Gusto, so we can pay you
-    *   Fill out the Know Your Team ice breaker -- the team will learn about you, and vice versa
+    *   Fill out the Know Your Team ice breaker --- the team will learn about you, and vice versa
     *   Log in to Slack and add your profile photo and your personal pronouns in parentheses next to your "full name," so we know who you are.
 Then say hi! 👋🏻
 *   In the meantime, we will get you set up with...
     *   An employee number